public-key-cryptography/public-key-editor/README.md

-	The text editor and email program were written to test the public key software and to show develop- ers how to use and implement the public key ciphers in other programs, but anybody who knows how to install Java and run a java program can use the program to send and receive encrypted emails.
+	The text editor and email program were written to test the public key software and to show develop- ers how to use and implement the public key ciphers in other programs, but anybody who knows how to install Java and run a java program (a java source code file or a java jar file) can use the program to send and receive encrypted emails.

 	The sender and receiver have to be using the same ciphers and protocols because the software is not compatible with other encryption programs.
 Users also may have to keep upgrading their software,